top of page

 Sylvia Rose

 Mugworts are used in folk medicine of India, China, Europe, America and other regions.
-A member of the Artemisia genus, mugwort is also called wormwood and sagebrush.
-Several species grow throughout the world, with various uses.
+A member of Artemisia, mugwort is also called wormwood or sagebrush.
+First recorded medical is in the first century BCE.
+Artemisia absinthium is the species most often used in absinthe.

 Leaves can be added to food or as the source of oil extracts.
 They're used in tinctures, or burned in moxibustion, the application of burning or smoking leaves to various parts of the body in a spiritual healing capacity.